damione1/dad-driven-development/content/en/blog/planning-poker-app/index.md

 images: ["planning-poker-featured.jpg"]
 ---

 So I built this Planning Poker app.
 You know, that agile estimation thing where teams gather around and vote on story points?
-Yeah, I decided to make it web-based and real-time.
+Yeah, I decided to make it web-based and real-time [pokerplanning.net](https://pokerplanning.net/).
 And then... well, let's just say I got a little ambitious with the deployment setup.

 ## The Idea